JashThakkar/ClassProjects/1302 Principles Computer Programming II/README.md

 Repo Overview 📂

 - Labs 🧪: Shorter / smaller scale programs
-- Notables 🎁: homework and lab projects that I found cool / impressive.
+- Notables 🎁: Homework and lab projects that I found cool / impressive.
 (All Homeworks are in here)